Generating Functional Analysis for Iterative CDMA Multiuser Detectors: Generating Functional Analysis for Soft-PIC

 \subsection{Averaged Generating Functional}

 The goal of multiuser detection is to simultaneously infer information bits $b_1,\cdots,b_K$ after base-band signals $y_1,\cdots,y_N$ are received.

 If the transfer function takes $f(x)=\sgn(x)$, this updating rule coincides with the {\it hard-PIC} \cite{Varanashi1990}.
-Note that the hard-PIC, which means the Varanasi's conventional PIC, is also obtained by taking the limit $\sigma \to 0$ in soft-PIC.
+Note that the hard-PIC, which means the \HLS Varanasi and Aazhang's conventional PIC, \HLE is also obtained by taking the limit $\sigma \to 0$ in soft-PIC.

 We assume the matched filter stage, i.e., $\tilde{b}_k(0) = f(h_k)$, for initialization.
 This initialization is easily treated by formally assuming $p(\tilde{b}_k^{(-1)})=$ $\delta(\tilde{b}_k^{(-1)})$ for all $k$, where $\delta$ denotes the Dirac delta function.
-The widely used measure to determine the performance of a demodulator is the bit error rate (BER).
+The widely used measure to determine the performance of a demodulator is the {\it bit error rate (BER)}.
 The BER $P_b^{(t)}$ of hard decisions $\hat{b}_k^{(t)}=\sgn(\tilde{b}_k^{(t)})$ at the $t^{\rm th}$ stage of soft PIC is given by $P_b^{(t)}=(1-m_h^{(t)})/2$, where $m_h^{(t)}=\frac1K\sum_{k=1}^K b_k \tilde{b}_k^{(t)}$ is the overlap between information vector $\vec{b}^{(t)}=(b_1,\cdots,b_K)^\top$ and tentative hard-decision vector $(\tilde{b}_1^{(t)},\cdots,\tilde{b}_K^{(t)})^\top$.
 Without loss of generality, we can assume that the true information bits are all 1, i.e., $b_k=1$ for all $k$, because the spreading codes are symmetric.

 Let us analyze the detection dynamics in the large system limit where $K,N\to\infty$, while the system load $\beta$ is kept finite.
 We introduce inverse temperature $\gamma$ for generating functional analysis.
 The stochastic updating rule for tentative decision $\tilde{b}_k^{(t)}\in\mathbb{R}$ of bit signal $b_k$ at stage $t$ is given by